JakeCooper/Tassel/README.md

 ## 3. Legible

-When rendered, any classifi component will has the className {componentname}__{stylename}.
+When rendered, any withStyle component will has the className {componentname}__{stylename}.
 If you need to update the styles, you'll know exactly where they are.
 No more scouring the codebase; just open the component and they'll be there.

-When developing, classifi will get out of your way.
+When developing, withStyle will get out of your way.
 There's no componentization, just classnames.
 Use them with your favorite libraries like `classNames`.

 ```javascript
 <div className={classNames(styles.title, styles.text)}>Hello World</div>